Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/step_04/step_04.md

 ## Quick tip to write visual elements

-To simplify the coding, each visual element has a "properties" parameter where a Python dictionary of property can be directly passed on.
-To replicate the graph above, we could do the following:
+To make coding easier, each visual element has a "properties" parameter where you can directly pass a Python dictionary of properties.
+To recreate the graph shown above, you can to the following:

 ```python
 property_chart = {"type":"bar",